shiandy/shiandy.github.io/_posts/2016-01-14-download_citeulike.markdown

                             Bibtex output file name.
 Default: export.bib
       -t TAG, --tag TAG     Which tag to use.
 By default, no tags are used.

-You'll need to set the USERNAME and PASSWORD variables before continuing.
+You'll need to set the USERNAME and PASSWORD variables to your own Citeulike username and password, respectively, before continuing.
 Using this script you can automate fetching those bibliography files and make sure your citations are up to date.
 Enjoy!

-Caveat: Citeulike's security certificate expired on June 8, 2015 and hasn't been renewed since, so I am using HTTP, not HTTPS, to log in.
+**Caveat**: Citeulike's security certificate expired on June 8, 2015 and hasn't been renewed since, so I am using non-secure HTTP, not HTTPS, to log in.
 It's probably best if you use a different password for Citeulike so that people can't steal your Facebook/email/bank passwords.

 <script src="https://gist.github.com/shiandy/f7d53f7061748e599e10.js"></script>